NexdApp/nexd-ios/Nexd/lib/openapi/docs/ArticlesAPI.md

 let limit = 987 // Double | Maximum number of articles  (optional)
 let startsWith = "startsWith_example" // String | Starts with the given string.
-Empty string does not filter. (optional) let language = AvailableLanguages() // AvailableLanguages |  (optional) let onlyVerified = true // Bool | true to only gets the list of curated articles (default: true) (optional)
+Empty string does not filter. (optional) let contains = "contains_example" // String | Contains with the given string.
+Empty string does not filter. (optional) let orderByPopularity = true // Bool | If true, orders by the most frequent used articles first.
+Defaults to false. (optional) let language = AvailableLanguages() // AvailableLanguages |  (optional) let onlyVerified = true // Bool | true to only gets the list of curated articles (default: true) (optional)